 As an individual who works with young children, I commit myself to furthering the values of early childhood education as they are reflected in the ideals and principles of the NAEYC Code of Ethical Conduct.
-To the best of my ability I will
+To the best of my ability, I will

-- Never harm children. - Ensure that programs for young children are based on current knowledge and research of child development and early childhood education. - Respect and support families in their task of nurturing children. - Respect colleagues in early childhood care and education and support them in maintaining the NAEYC Code of Ethical Conduct.

-- Serve as an advocate for children, their families, and their teachers in community and society. - Stay informed of and maintain high standards of professional conduct. - Engage in an ongoing process of self-reflection, realizing that personal characteristics, biases, and beliefs have an impact on children and families. - Be open to new ideas and be willing to learn from the suggestions of others. - Continue to learn, grow, and contribute as a professional. - Honor the ideals and principles of the NAEYC Code of Ethical Conduct. - This Statement of Commitment is not part of the Code but is a personal acknowledgment of the individual's willingness to embrace the distinctive values and moral obligations of the field of early childhood care and education.
-It is recognition of the moral obligations that lead to an individual becoming part of the profession.
+- Never harm children. - Ensure that programs for young children are based on current knowledge and research of child development and early childhood education. - Respect and support families in their task of nurturing children. - Respect colleagues in early childhood care and education and support them in maintaining the NAEYC Code of Ethical Conduct. - Serve as an advocate for children, their families, and their teachers in community and society. - Stay informed of and maintain high standards of professional conduct. - Engage in an ongoing process of self-reflection, realizing that personal characteristics, biases, and beliefs have an impact on children and families. - Be open to new ideas and be willing to learn from the suggestions of others. - Continue to learn, grow, and contribute as a professional. - Honor the ideals and principles of the NAEYC Code of Ethical Conduct.